TKuk1aP/PalworldSaveShare/README.md

 This directory will contain all of your Palworld saves including the ones from the worlds you've visited.

-If you see more than one save, the simplest way to identify the correct one is by loading it in the game, saving it and than sorting the directories by *```'Date modified'```*, the latest should be the one.
+If you see more than one save, the simplest way to identify the correct one is by loading it in the game, saving it and then sorting the directories by *```'Date modified'```*, the latest should be the one.

 > [!IMPORTANT]
 > Manually backup your entire save to avoid losing it to data corruption